-Clinical Interview Assignment (30 Total Points): With a volunteer from the PERP subject pool, you will record yourself conducting a comprehensive clinical background interview.
-The clinical interview recording will account for 10 possible points.
-You will email or turn in your recording and I will provide you feedback.
-In addition, you will write a comprehensive background section of a psychological report (worth a total of 20 possible points).
+Clinical Interview Assignment (30 Total Points): With a volunteer from the PERP subject pool, you will conduct a comprehensive clinical background interview.
+From this interview, you will write a comprehensive background and mental status/behavioral observation sections of a psychological report.

 Psychological Report Assignments (80 Total Points): Throughout the course, you will be asked to write several test interpretation reports.
 You will write two MMPI-2-RF and two PAI stand-alone interpretations (without background information sections of the report).
 The purpose of these assignments will be to demonstrate that you understand how to interpret and write about the results on these tests.
+Each assignment will count for 20 points.